Categories: Technology

 For a phone that’s slated to start at 2,300 euros (around £2,408) and come with 8GB of RAM, 512GB of storage, support for 5G, and that all-important 8-inch foldable screen, postponing the Mate X’s launch to make sure any kinks have been addressed before it goes on sale is certainly a prudent decision.
 But at the same time, I have to wonder why, on a product this important, Huawei wasn’t already putting out the best possible device.
 Of course, the same can be said of Samsung, whose delay of the Galaxy Fold means Huawei no longer has to rush out of the gate.

-At least it seems the Mate X’s release won’t be affected by the US government’s recent decision to place Huawei on the Entity List, which prohibits US companies from supplying good or services to organisations seen as a national security risk.
+At least it seems the Mate X’s release won’t be affected by the US government’s recent decision to place Huawei on the Entity List, which prohibits US companies from supplying goods or services to organisations seen as a national security risk.

-Huawei told CNBC that because the Mate X was announced before being added to the US’s Entity List, it will still be able use Android as its primary OS.
+Huawei told CNBC that because the Mate X was announced before being added to the US’s Entity List, it will still be able to use Android as its primary OS.
 This stands in contrast to the recently announced Honor 20 Pro, which has now been delayed indefinitely because of Huawei’s inability to license Android for use on future phones.

 Still, now that this year’s two most important foldable phones have been delayed, it feels like the whole bendable phone trend has suffered a serious setback.
 But in the end, these delays may simply mean consumers end up with more reliable foldable devices in the future.